adrianhacker-pdx/MKR-holder-DAI-gest/2020/Week 13 2020 (March 26).md

 ## [USDC Usage Analytics](https://youtu.be/hc3NCt7hcnw?t=2833)

-The new USDC collateral type approved and implemented by MakerDAO governance was selected based upon two very specific use cases:
+The new USDC collateral type that was approved and implemented by MakerDAO governance was selected based upon two very specific use cases:

 * Being able to generate Dai liquidity for flop auctions.
 Dai is in short supply as recent market price scares have caused Dai holders to hodl on to their Dai for dear life.